Fixed-phase Resonance Tracking for Fast Nonlinear Resonant Ultrasound Spectroscopy: Method

 Let us assume that within iteration $i$ the sample is excited with drive frequency $f_i$ at drive amplitude $A_i$ and an output amplitude $a_i$ and phase difference $\Dphi_i$ are measured.
 Taking into account the two contributions to phase discussed before, we can calculate the frequency $f_{i+1}$ to be used with the following drive amplitude $A_{i+1}$ as

-In the right-hand side of the equation, the second term corrects the current deviation from resonance (phase feedback) and the third term takes into account the following amplitude step (feedforward). $k_i$ can be estimated substituting estimates of resonance frequency $f\res[i]$ and damping coefficient $\alpha_i$ (obtained using Eqs. \ref{eq:mod_inv_a} and \ref{eq:mod_inv_p}) into Eq. \ref{eq:k}.
+In the right-hand side of the equation, the second term corrects the current deviation from resonance (phase feedback) and the third term takes into account the following amplitude step (feedforward).

-The amplitude coefficient $\ell_i$ can be updated only after changing the drive amplitude.
-If no change in amplitude was applied, i.e., $A_i=A_{i-1}$, the current measurement does not provide any information on the amplitude effects and thus $\ell$ cannot be updated (we keep the previous value).
-If $A_i\neq A_{i-1}$, the coefficient $\ell$ is defined as a shift of the resonance frequency caused by the change in amplitude divided by the amplitude step.
+Phase feedback coefficient $k_i$ can be determined immediately within the first iteration (or initialized based on linear characterization) by substituting estimates of resonance frequency $f\res[i]$ and damping coefficient $\alpha_i$ (obtained using Eqs. \ref{eq:mod_inv_a} and \ref{eq:mod_inv_p}) into Eq. \ref{eq:k}.
+The amplitude feedforward coefficient $\ell_i$ can be initialized and updated only after changing the drive amplitude.
+The coefficient $\ell$ is defined as a shift of the resonance frequency caused by the change in amplitude divided by the amplitude step.
 The updating rule can be written as

-Note that while $k$ can be estimated immediately within the first iteration (or initialized based on linear characterization), $\ell$ remains unknown until the drive amplitude is changed for the first time.
-In this case, the amplitude feedforward term in Eq. \ref{eq:fup} is omitted, i.e., only a correction of the observed phase difference is performed.

 The initial steps of the procedure are illustrated in Fig. \ref{fig:proc} and explained step-by-step in the caption.